-Byzen Digital Receives 20 Million Shares Back from Former Strategic Partner, The Axiom Partnership

-Byzen Digital Inc (OTCMKTS:BYZN)LONDON, UNITED KINGDOM, March 26, 2020 /EINPresswire.com/ -- Byzen Digital Receives 20 Million Shares Back from Former Strategic Partner, The Axiom Partnership Returned Shares to be Deposited into Corporate Treasury
+Byzen Digital Receives 20 Million Shares Back From Former Strategic Partner, The Axiom Partnership

-Byzen Digital Inc. [OTC PINK: BYZN], a technology mergers and acquisitions company, today announced that it has received the remaining 20 million common shares back from its former strategic partner, The Axiom Partnership.
+London, UK, March 27, 2020 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE -- Byzen Digital Inc. (OTC PINK: BYZN), a technology mergers and acquisitions company, today announced that it has received the remaining 20 million common shares back from its former strategic partner, The Axiom Partnership.

 As previously announced on September 12, 2019, Byzen Digital has mutually agreed with its Strategic Partner, The Axiom Partnership, to terminate its commercial relationship.
 As part of the termination, The Axiom Partnership agreed to relinquish the 60 million shares it was granted in the company, all of which have now been deposited back in the Byzen Digital treasury.